AidanLDev/configs/tmux/cheat-sheet.md

   Now when we open the session `tmux attach -t development` we can see we have a window with two panes.

 # Scripting a Project Configuration

+We can create bash scripts for tmux and run them by going to the dir and running ./<scriptName>.sh

+If you get a permission denied it usually means the script doesn't have execute permissions which can be fixed with:
+`chmod +x <scriptName>.sh`